 “So, the challenge that we have now is to move from one-way integration, which is what we have now, to full integration.”

-Some leaders and constituents have called for regional conferences to merge with historical white conferences in the name of diversity, but it’s a notion Edmond said he rejects.
+Some leaders and constituents have called for black and white conferences to merge, but Edmond said he diagrees with that option.

 “Anytime we talk about diversity, we only talk about people of color closing down their institutions and joining the majority culture,” he said.
 “And that is actually an insult.”

-Alexander Bryant, executive secretary of the North American Division, said some people ask whether the church has outgrown its segregated history.
+Alexander Bryant, executive secretary of the North American Division, said some people ask whether the denomination has outgrown its segregated history.

 “And that question everybody has to answer in their own minds,” said Bryant, who is also African-American.
-“The question I would ask: Are we still mirroring what's happening in society today?
+“The question I would ask is: Are we still mirroring what's happening in society today?
 And are we doing it the same way?
-I think not until we can get away from that, and act like and be like the people of God, we will always have this issue.”
+I think until we can get away from that, and act like and be like the people of God, we will always have this issue.”